rscohn2/data-bench/README.md

 ## Overview

-Data Bench is a brand new data-centric workload that Intel wants to grow into an industry accepted benchmark tool.
+Data Bench is a new Open Source licensed data-centric workload that Intel wants to grow into an industry accepted benchmark tool.
 And we want your help!
 Kick the tires, tell us what we got right.
-More importantly, tell us (gently) what we got wrong so we can fix it together.
+More importantly, tell us (_gently_) what we got wrong so we can fix it together.

 Technology-wise, Data Bench is a set of Docker images deployed to your favorite cluster orchestration layer (as long as it's Kubernetes!) that moves transactions through various Open Source components to induce CPU and I/O loads on cluster nodes.

-Data Bench is an early proof of concept and we are actively requesting your feedback and comments.
+Today, Data Bench is an early proof of concept and we are actively requesting your feedback and comments.
 Further enhancements will be released as quick as we get them done, driving towards a full-featured benchmark that models modern workloads.

-More information on Data Bench and it's likely direction can be found [here][fowler0].
+Our [white paper][whitepaper] has more nitty gritty information on the workload and the future directions we see for Data Bench.

 ### Software Architecture